 Negative feelings tell you something’s awry.
 If you often feel negative feelings like hurt, anger, boredom, annoyance, or anxiety when you are with your partner, something’s amiss.
 Fix it, learn the skills for talking over tough issues and then fix it, or move on.

 5. Do you have to love someone to have a successful relationship?
 Why is love not good enough?

 Love is a good starting point.
-Skills at talking collaboratively come next.
+Skills for talking collaboratively instead of arguing about sensitive issues come next.
 Then commitment, and trustworthiness…And most of all, if you want the love to go to marriage, good matching: similar cultural and religious values, life style ideas, ideas about parenting and money, etc.

 6. When confronting your spouse/significant other about a current issue in the relationship, is it appropriate to bring up past situations?
 Should the focus stay on the current issue?

 Yes and yes.
 Start with the current issue.
 Bring up past issues only if they shed light on the current one.

 Most importantly though, when you raise issues, your job is to focus on your parts in what went wrong.
 Let your partner explore his or her part.
 Otherwise you risk getting into criticism and blame, neither of which have high odds of leading to learning and change.

 Healing after upsets so that you learn from mistakes is a high-skills activity.
 Do it carefully.
 Learn the skills for how to talk about sensitive situations, and then proceed with caution.